seanywang0408/seanywang0408/README.md

 # Bio.
 I am a third-year PhD at Shanghai Jiao Tong University, advised by <a href='https://scholar.google.com/citations?user=eUbmKwYAAAAJ'>Prof. Bingbing Ni</a>.
 I received BEng degree from the same university.
 I have published several papers on prestigious venues, e.g., CVPR, ICLR, AAAI, JBHI, NeurIPS and MICCAI.
 I serve as the reviewer of CVPR, ECCV, ICCV, AAAI, 3DV, IJCAI, MICCAI and so on.
 I was awarded Bosch 2021 AIOT scholarship (50 recipients worldwide) and MICCAI 2019 Undergraduate Student Travel Award.
 I also host <a href='https://ribfrac.grand-challenge.org/'>MICCAI 2020 RibFrac Challenge</a> as organizer.

-My research interests center around 3D vision, shape analysis and medical image analysis.
+My research interests center around 3D vision, neural rendering and shape analysis.
 Currently, I have been primarily investigating neural rendering and 3D reconstruction.

 ## Research Projects